Anthology of the Killer: Blood of the Killer

 BB is sent to investigate why a zine distribution established in the nearby River Town stopped sending messages.
 BB travels to the home of her contact, Clarice, only to find it burnt to the ground.
-After being redirected for leads to a list of places by XX City serial killer Murderer X, who was later killed by a woman wearing a metal bird mask, BB checks out the various locations in the list, only to discover that most of them have burnt down.
+After being redirected for leads to a list of places by XX City serial killer Murderer X, who is later killed by a woman wearing a metal bird mask, BB checks out the various locations in the list, only to discover that most of them have burnt down.
 BB gives up and tries to return to XX City, but is kidnapped and taken to the self-styled "Concerned Citizen", heir to an abandoned drinky bird factory.
 BB discovers that the woman in the bird mask is Clarice; Concerned Citizen, believing in a vast conspiracy to pervert recorded history, converted her into a cyborg under his control to kill those who he believes are connected with the conspiracy.
 He plans to do the same to BB, but the Killer burns down Concerned Citizen's house and kills him, while Clarice, seemingly free of Concerned Citizen's mind control, helps BB escape in the confusion.

 Ears of the Killer

 Annoyed by loud music being played in her apartment building, BB goes to confront the source in their apartment, but finds nothing but fleshlike sludge and a 1960s surf record by "Blue D Hans".
 After a surreal sequence where the walls of the apartment fall away and the Killer places a bird made of the same sludge down BB's throat, BB awakes to find herself on stage – while unconscious, she has become an up-and-coming star in the new music scene of "Crime Wave".
 Meanwhile, ZZ gets a job at the beachfront headquarters of cult Positive Way LLC.
 After being sent into the bowels of the complex to find old stock to sell online, ZZ discovers records by Blue D Hans and then finds the cult's leader dead, seemingly murdered by Blue D Hans.
 Trying to find answers, BB goes to a retro convention after learning that Blue D Hans' record company's remaining assets are being sold off there, and stumbles upon the Weepster, a Crime Wave artist who murders his scene rivals.
-The Weepster attempts to kill BB, but the bird that was placed in BB's throat possesses her and kills him.
+The Weepster attempts to kill BB, but the bird that was placed in BB's throat possesses her.

 Waking up on the beach with the Weepster's clothes lying abandoned next to her, BB reunites with ZZ, who is selling the Blue D Hans records to a buyer who wants to meet them in person.
 The buyer turns out to be Blue D Hans himself, who explains his philosophy of the "counterworld", a negative of the regular world, to BB, before forcing her and ZZ to perform a beachfront concert with him.
 BB destroys the bird inside her, Blue D Hans is drowned by a giant wave, and the Crime Wave splinters into endless subfactions.